About

 • • Digital Image Processing 793

-I am also programme coordinator of the one-year structured MSc in Machine Learning and Artificial Intelligence.
+I am the programme director of a great one-year structured MSc in Machine Learning and Artificial Intelligence at Stellenbosch University.
 Follow the link for more information!

 Graduate students

-• • Fred de Villiers (PhD, co-supervised with Benjamin Rosman)
+• • Fred de Villiers (PhD, co-supervising with Benjamin Rosman)

-• • Katerine Sadie (PhD, co-supervised with Johan du Preez)
+• • Katerine Sadie (PhD, co-supervising with Johan du Preez)

-• • Faith Neema Benson (PhD, co-supervised with Amina Abubakar)
+• • Faith Neema Benson (PhD, co-supervising with Amina Abubakar)

 Publications and preprints